Patient preparing for surgery abroad

 The Bottom Line

-Standard travel insurance won't protect you.
+Standard travel insurance generally won't protect you.
 Your domestic health plan almost certainly won't protect you internationally.
-The only purpose-built solution is a specialized medical travel insurance policy written specifically for elective procedure complications — see what it covers and how much it costs.
+The category of coverage purpose-built for this scenario is specialized medical travel insurance written specifically for elective procedure complications, see what it may cover and how much it costs.
 If a complication does occur, our how to file a claim guide walks through the process.

-Specialized medical travel protection insurance was designed for exactly this situation.
-Learn more about coverage options and speak with a specialist before your travel date.
+Specialized medical travel protection insurance is designed for exactly this situation.
+Avia is an independent brokerage that works with third-party insurance providers, explore your options and speak with a licensed Avia specialist before your travel date.

 This article is for informational purposes only and does not constitute insurance advice.
 Coverage terms, conditions, and availability are subject to the policy certificate issued by the underwriter.
 Avia provides insurance brokerage services only and does not provide medical advice.
 Always review your full policy documents before traveling.